w3f/Grants-Program/applications/WatchDog.md

 - **Project Activity & Updates**
   Real-time updates on significant milestones and deliverables with automated GitHub integration, allowing grantees to add context to project updates and share relevant resources.

+ - **Verifiable records** Milestone attestations are hashed and anchored on-chain, creating immutable and verifiable records using a Substrate pallet.
+ -
 - **Administrative Dashboard**
   Comprehensive overview combining high-level statistics on active grants, completion rates, and ecosystem health for administrative evaluation.